Call me vain but I do not like pain. Bees are beautiful and admirable creatures that are quite serious about defending their territory.

 Each brand may differ slightly from the other but they have more similarities than differences.

 2. Ventilated and Cuff Protected Beekeeping Gloves

 I know, I know, it sounds like a marketing gimmick but these gloves are useful.
 Ask anyone who gets sweaty palms at the thought of warm weather.

-Beekeeping is only in season when the weather warms up so trust that you’ll be getting toasty in a bee suit and gloves in the summer as you harvest or keep tabs on your colonies.
+Beekeeping is only in the season when the weather warms up so trust that you’ll be getting toasty in a bee suit and gloves in the summer as you harvest or keep tabs on your colonies.